Voytovic/goit-js-hw-02/README.md

 # goit-js-hw-01

-This is my first JS homework.
+This is my second JS homework.